codyaholmes/crime-policing-and-population/README.md

 #### Zero Disparity Rate
 At this point, a disparity rate of zero should be obvious.
 If a race comprised 25% of the population, committed 25% of crimes, and was killed by police 25% of the time (relative to other races), then the disparity rate would yield 0%: 25-25(25/25).

+## Dashboard
+A live dashboard with the three sources of data with disparity rate calculations can be found [here](https://app.powerbigov.us/view?r=eyJrIjoiMmZlNzU0OGQtZjYxOC00Njg3LWI3ZjMtYjIwMmM2ZjVmMTdjIiwidCI6Ijg0NDRiZDJiLWFiM2EtNGQ2Yi1iYWMwLWE5NmZlNjJlOWQyYSJ9).
+The **Police Shooting Disparity Analysis.pbix** file is the Power BI source file, which possesses live connections to this repository of open use and validation.
+DAX calculations of the disparity rates can be explored in the source file as well.
+It should be noted that the only two comparable levels of granularity between the data sources are Race (or Population Group) and Year.
+The Washington Post, for example, has qualitative data by U.S. state, but states cannot be compared in the disparity calculations because the FBI and USCB datasets do not possess the granularity of state.
+The same applies to many of the other descriptive measures in the Washington Post dataset.